Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 In this version, a lower number of static variables will be used.
 If you desire to realize a OpenFutNet program to write more than one single micromodule, this version will certainly better fits your needs.
-But, before considering this alternative version of the program, it is strongly advised to find a way to uniquely identify the TE micromodule.<br />
+But, before considering this alternative version of the program, it is strongly advised to find a way to uniquely identify the TE USB FX2 module.<br />

 6)